So you are absolutely sure that what causes your pain is your back right?

 Strengthening and stretching the hip flexors will be important during the healing period.

-Doing the Sampson Stretch which is described in the Tight Hip Flexors cause #1 above, is a good place to start.
+Doing the Samson Stretch which is described in the Tight Hip Flexors cause #1 above, is a good place to start.

 Some simple strengthening exercises will also serve you well.